Jay6949/Jayjit-/README.md

-# Jayjit-
+# Jayjit
 This is my first Repos.
 <br>
-Author- Jayjit Dutta 2005
+Author- Jayjit Dutta